-While consent does not fit squarely into these more cumbersome models (as further discussed below), and it may make sense for consent to be a legal basis for transferring data in certain limited circumstances (such as those contemplated by the GDPR), laws should not require consent for all transfers as this will not contribute to better protections or empowerment of individuals with respect to their personal information.
-Instead, it will introduce an unnecessary obstacle to transborder data flows5 without countervailing benefits.
+This accountability-based model has served Canada well.
+It has cemented Canada's reputation as a pioneer and leader in promoting organizational accountability.
+It has also been widely regarded as a pragmatic and effective governance model for cross-border data transfers, demonstrating a compelling alternative to more cumbersome approaches that rely on a combination of transfer restrictions and various rationales and mechanisms to get around them.
+While consent does not fit squarely into these more cumbersome models (as further discussed below), and it may make sense for consent to be a legal basis for transferring data in certain limited circumstances (such as those contemplated by the GDPR, as discussed below), laws should not require consent for all or routine transfers, as this will not contribute to better protection or empowerment of individuals with respect to their personal information.
+Instead, it will introduce an unnecessary obstacle to transborder data flows14 without countervailing benefits.
 CIPL strongly recommends against the proposed changes to the OPC's 2009 Guidelines, for the reasons set forth in greater detail below.

-I. The OPC's Rationale for Requiring Consent
+A. The OPC's Rationale for Requiring Consent

-The OPC points out that under PIPEDA, the consent requirement applies to all collection, use or disclosure of personal data.
-Since a cross-border transfer involves the "disclosure" of personal data to a third party in a foreign jurisdiction, the OPC argues that consent to cross-border transfers is required as a "matter of law".
+In its original consultation,15 the OPC points out that under PIPEDA, the consent requirement applies to all collection, use or disclosure of personal data.
+Since a cross-border transfer involves the "disclosure" of personal data to a third-party in a foreign jurisdiction, the OPC argues that consent to cross-border transfers is required as a "matter of law".
 According to the OPC, nothing in PIPEDA exempts cross-border transfers from the consent requirement.
-The OPC also supports its argument for consent with the notion that "individuals would generally expect to know whether and where their personal information may be transferred or otherwise disclosed to an organization outside Canada".6
+The OPC also supports its argument for consent with the notion that "individuals would generally expect to know whether and where their personal information may be transferred or otherwise disclosed to an organization outside Canada".16